 Basically, this easy pudding recipe is done in three easy steps.

 Step 1: Prep your dish.
 Butter a 2 quart baking dish and preheat oven.
 Make sure your baking dish has a lid – we’ll use it!

 2. Mix ingredients.
-In a large mixing bowl, whisk together the whole milk, sugar, and vanilla.
+In a large mixing bowl, combine milk, sugar, and vanilla.
 Add in the rice, raisins, cinnamon, and nutmeg.

-3. Pour everything in to the buttered dish.
-Cover and bake for 1 hour and 15 minutes to 1 hour and 30 minutes.
+3. Pour everything in to the greased casserole dish.
+Cover and bake in a preheated oven for 1 hour and 15 minutes to 1 hour and 30 minutes.
 Give it a stir at 30 minutes and 60 minutes, then every 15 minutes.

 Every oven is different, so take that into account the first time you make this.
 We are looking for a texture similar to cooked oatmeal.
 It should be thick and creamy, but not solid.

 When it’s cooked through, remove it and top with the heavy cream.

 When it’s done baking, you can add walnuts or chopped fresh apples to the top of the pudding if you like a little crunch.